milleyin/DevelopmentKit/README.md

 ## 📄 License

-This project is licensed under the **MIT License**.
-You are free to modify and use it, but please retain the original author information.
+**This project is licensed under the GNU General Public License v3.0 (GPL v3.0).**
+You are free to modify, distribute, and use it under the terms of the GPL v3.0 license.
+Any derivative works must also be licensed under GPL v3.0.
+Please retain the original author information in all copies and modifications.

 ---